View all posts

 From Pilot to Powerhouse

-What began in 2009 as a pilot program serving 18 participants one afternoon per week has grown into a thriving center that now serves 112 participants each summer and 80 during fall, winter, and spring.
-Founder and Director Marni Porath guides programs ranging from mounted therapeutic riding and hippotherapy (working with occupational and physical therapists) to unmounted activities for those who cannot ride.
+What began in 2009 as a pilot program serving 18 participants one afternoon per week has grown into a thriving center serving 112 participants weekly each summer and 80 during fall, winter, and spring.
+Founder Marni Porath quickly discovered huge demand for therapeutic riding in the Magic Valley.

-The benefits extend far beyond physical therapy, however.
-Marni has witnessed a 19-year-old participant who uses a motorized wheelchair controlled by head switches gain remarkable confidence navigating rough terrain while leading a miniature horse through courses.
+One participant's journey shows this impact.
+A 19-year-old woman who began riding as a young child returned to the unmounted program after medical issues prevented continued riding.
+She uses a motorized wheelchair controlled by head switches.
+Initially tentative about maneuvering rough terrain, she now confidently leads a miniature horse through obstacle courses and up hills.
 "Her mom says that her confidence in doing things away from Rising Stars has also improved a lot," Marni notes.

-Sonja brings students from the Idaho School for the Deaf and Blind specifically because Marni has made the facility accessible with braille and tactile signs, trained staff, and adapted programming.
-The indoor and outdoor spaces allow students to learn skills in a controlled environment and immediately practice them outside.
+Sonja brings students from the Idaho School for the Deaf and Blind specifically because Marni and her staff have made the facility accessible with braille and tactile signs, trained staff, and adapted programming.
+The indoor and outdoor spaces allow students to learn skills in a controlled environment and immediately use them outside.

 "There's something to be said when you come to a place and you're surrounded by people that understand you, and their entire goal is to include you," Sonja explains.

-First Federal Foundation has been instrumental in Rising Stars' growth, funding everything from the first tack shed and pickup truck to corrals, a new lift for less mobile participants, and a PEMF machine for horse health maintenance.
+The Twin Falls community has supported Rising Stars since families pooled $100 donations for that first year's insurance.
+The First Federal Foundation has been particularly instrumental over the years—from the first tack shed and pickup truck to corrals at the current location, a lift for less mobile participants, and recently, a PEMF machine for horse health maintenance.

 Learn more about Rising Stars at www.risingstarsriding.com.